opensafely-core/ehrql/docs/explanation/selecting-populations-for-study.md

   Researchers may wish to select patients with a continuous registration over the time period of interest.

-## Selecting patients with a continuous registration with ehrQL
+!!! note

-…
+    For TPP, there is a [method to select patients with a continuous registration](../reference/schemas/beta.tpp.md#practice_registrations.has_a_continuous_practice_registration_spanning)